Chocolate Chip Surprise Cake

 - 2 cups sugar

-- 2 eggs, at room temp
+- 2 egg at room temp

 - 1 teaspoon vanilla

-- 3 cups semi-sweet chocolate chips, divided use
+- 3 cups chocolate chips semi-sweet

-1) Preheat oven to 350° F. Line a 9 x 13-inch baking pan with foil and grease the foil.
+- Preheat oven to 350° F. Line a 9 x 13-inch baking pan with foil and grease the foil.

-2) Place chopped sweet onion in a skillet with 2 Tbs oil.
+- Place chopped sweet onion in a skillet with 2 Tbs oil.
 Gently saute onion over low heat until soft and just golden.
 Do not let them brown, burn, or crisp.

-3) Melt unsweetened chocolate in a double-boiler (or a microwave), stirring often.
+- Melt unsweetened chocolate in a double-boiler (or a microwave), stirring often.
 Keep warm, but not hot.
 4) In a medium bowl, combine flour, baking soda, and salt.
 Set aside.

-5) In a large bowl, beat remaining oil, sugar, eggs, and vanilla until light and fluffy, about 3 minutes.
+- In a large bowl, beat remaining oil, sugar, eggs, and vanilla until light and fluffy, about 3 minutes.
 Add warm chocolate and caramelized onions, mixing until combined.

-6) Add 1/3 of flour mixture to chocolate mixture, beating to combine.
+- Add 1/3 of flour mixture to chocolate mixture, beating to combine.
 Mix in half the milk.
 Add another 1/3 of the flour, mix, then the rest of the milk, mix, and finish with last 1/3 of the flour.
 Stir in 1 1/2 cups of the chocolate chips.

-7) Pour batter into pan and spread evenly.
+- Pour batter into pan and spread evenly.
 Bake 35-40 minutes or until toothpick tests clean.
 Do not overbake.
 Sprinkle remaining 1 1/2 cups of chocolate chips evenly over top of cake and cover cake with foil.
 Wait five minutes, then spread melted chips to frost the cake. *

-Let cake cool at room temp at least six hours (uncovered, so the frosting sets) before cutting.
+- Let cake cool at room temp at least six hours (uncovered, so the frosting sets) before cutting.